BorisOften/UIKit-Notes/How-tos/add-shadow-to-view.md

 # Shadows
 ## A Simple drop shadow
-Let start by adding a simple view to the Viewcontroller
+Let start by adding a simple view with background color blue to the Viewcontroller

 ```swift
 import UIKit